20+ STEM Summer Camps for New Jersey Kids

 iD Tech – Various locations

 Kids ages 7–17 can learn to code, design video games, engineer robots, print 3D models, and more at iD Tech.
 The camps are held on college campuses throughout the state, including Seton Hall University, Princeton University, and Montclair State University.

 International Ivy offers hands-on experience in robotics, engineering, video game design, and more.

 International Ivy – Various locations

 Kids ages 5–15 can choose from more than 60 classes in robotics, science, engineering, digital design, video game creation, math, programming, Minecraft, and more.
-New classes for 2018 include escape room creation, drone programming, and cyber security.
-Camps take place in 14 locations throughout New Jersey, including Paramus, Jersey City, and Princeton.
+Classes include Crazy Chemworks, Computing Programming, Civil Engineering, and more.
+Camps take place in 13 locations throughout New Jersey, including Paramus, Jersey City, and Princeton.

 Lavner Camps – Cherry Hill, Princeton, Montclair

 Lavner's specialty camps include computer programming with Python and Java; hands-on robotics with Lego Mindstorms; video game design with GameMaker; and 3D printing and modeling.
 Kids ages 6–14 can attend camp at one of three locations: Katz JCC in Cherry Hill, Stuart Country Day School in Princeton, and Montclair State University in Montclair.

 Campers can build and code robots, video games, apps, and websites; invent electronic gadgets; create special-effects videos; and more.
 The camp is divided into two sections: Summer Explorers (for kids entering grades 1–2) and RealScience/Express Yourself (for kids entering grades 3–5 and 6–8).

 Mercer County Community College Camp College – West Windsor Township